Questions, comments, or for information regarding library services, please contact:

 - Children’s computers may be used for 30 minutes.
 Adult computers may be used for 2 hours.
 A patron may request more time if there is a legitimate reason for the additional time.

-- Only 1 person will be allowed at each computer at one time.
+- Only one person will be allowed at each computer at one time.

 - Internet use will be managed in a manner consistent with the Library’s policy on acceptable use: the Internet workstation must be used in a responsible manner, respecting the rights of other users.
 Users may not make any attempt to damage computer equipment, change settings, make unauthorized entry into any other computer service or computer resource, invade the privacy of others or engage in any activity that is harassing or defamatory.